hiperiondev/ladderlib/README.md

 ### CTU (Count Up)
 - **Instruction Code:** `LADDER_INS_CTU` (13)
 - **Description:** The Count Up counter increments its count each time the input transitions from false to true, up to a preset value.
 It is used to count items or events.
-- **Symbol:** A rectangular box labeled "CTU" with input, reset, preset, and output connections.
 - **Example Use:** Counting the number of boxes on a conveyor belt.

 ### CTD (Count Down)